Roger-Takeshita/Ruby_On_Rails_Buffer/README.md

         return if tweet.published?

         # Rescheduled a tweet to the future
-        return if tweet.publish_at > Time.Current
+        return if tweet.publish_at > Time.current

         tweet.publish_to_twitter!
       end